After Using a Meat Slicer You Should Work to Preserve It

 Other Key Tips Once You’ve Used Your Meat Slicer

-While it’s established that after using a meat slicer you should wash it with a soapy water rinse and sanitize it, there are other steps you can take to ensure safe usage:
+We know that after using a meat slicer you should wash it with a soapy water, rinse, and sanitize it.
+Additional steps you can take to use your meat slicer safely:

 1. Wear cut-resistant gloves.
 Cut gloves can save a finger!